* March Only! Free Saint Patrick Ebook Here.

 Ascension Thursday is the fourth Holy Day of Obligation on the Catholic liturgical calendar which venerates Jesus' Ascension into Heaven by His own Divine Power forty days after Easter.
 Rosary coloring pages can help you teach the Ascension and Glorious Mysteries of the Rosary.

 Pentecost is the birthday of the Catholic Church which venerates the day the Holy Ghost descended on the Apostles and the Blessed Virgin Mary, the day of their Confirmation!
 What are your favorite Catholic Pentecost or Catholic Confirmation activities or crafts?
-Pentecost Sunday is the anniversary of the Descent Of The Holy Spirit (coloring pages) and is commemorated by the third Glorious Mystery.
+Pentecost Sunday is the anniversary of the Descent Of The Holy Spirit and is commemorated by the third Glorious Mystery.

 This the fifth Holy Day of Obligation on the Catholic liturgical calendar and it venerates Mary's Assumption into Heaven, body and soul August 15.
 We have some Assumption Of The Blessed Virgin Mary coloring pages to help teach the Glorious Mysteries of the Rosary.